Azure/meta-azure-service-broker/docs/migration/README.md

 * If you hit `Broken instance record` issue:

-  Please check if the record is valid in MASB database by running `select * from instances where instanceID='<instanceID>'`.
-Delete it and retry if it is invalid.

-* If you hit `Broken binding record` issue:

-  Please check if the record is valid in MASB database by running `select * from bindings where bindingID='<bindingID>'`.
-Delete it and retry if it is invalid.
+  Please confirm if it's an orphan record, the resouce on Azure in no longer existed, and the service instance is not in use.
+If yes, delete it in MASB database by running `delete from bindings where instanceID='<instanceID>'; delete from instances where instanceID='<instanceID>';` and retry the migration script.

+* If your issue locates in none of above, feel free to file your issue in [MASB issue section](https://github.com/Azure/meta-azure-service-broker/issues).